nisha8c/demo-vite-module-federation-tRPC-StepsWise-fullstack/README.md

 Mobile-first design with transparent, animated UI

-🧑‍💼 Admins (Admin App)
+### 🧑‍💼 Admins (Admin App)

 Log in as admin and manage all participants

-Add, edit, or delete users
+Edit, or delete users
+(No Adding users because Users are added when runner or walker signs up)

 Change the step threshold (e.g., 100 → 200 steps)